rossant/ipymd/README.md

     c.NotebookApp.contents_manager_class = 'ipymd.IPymdContentsManager'
     ```

-4. Now, you can open `.md` files in the notebook.
+5. Now, you can open `.md` files in the Notebook.

 ## Formats